How is stroke care changing for patients with ischemic stroke?

 - those that worsened after admission.

-The strengths of this study promote nursing autonomy, minimize client exposure to radiation, and decrease medical costs.
+The study promotes nursing independence, minimize radiation exposure to patients, and decrease medical costs.

 - Nursing staff is able to identify clinically unstable stroke patients at the risk of a cerebral hemorrhage.

-- By minimizing the exposure of the client to radiation, the medical staff is encouraging optimal health.
+- By minimizing the exposure of the client to radiation, the medical staff is encouraging optimal health for patients who do not need an MRI.

-- Finally, eliminating redundant and expensive imaging studies significantly decreases a client’s medical expenses.
+- Finally, eliminating unnecessary and expensive imaging studies significantly decreases a client’s medical expenses.

-The weakness of this study is that it did not directly study nursing staff and their reflection this new data.
+The weakness of this study is that it did not show how this new protocol impacts nurses.
+This study did not directly evaluate nursing staff and their reflection on this new data.

 George, A. J., Boehme, A. K., Dunn, C. R., Beasley, T., Siegler, J. E., Albright, K. C…Martin-Schild, S. (2015).
 Trimming the fat in acute ischemic stroke: An assessment of 24-h CT scans in tPA patients.
 International Journal of Stroke, 10(1), 37-41. doi: 10.1111/ijs.12293.